fredhohman/fredhohman.github.io/stuff-i-use.md

 I run audio from my computer through a now old [Presonus Firestudio][firestudio].
 For less serious recording, I use a [Blue Yeticaster][yeti] microphone for video calling and voice overs.

-I carry [Shure SE215 isolating headphones/earbuds][shure] with me at all times for sound quality, minor noise cancellation, and most importantly: they never fall out of my ears.
+I carry [Shure SE846 isolating headphones/earbuds][shure215] with me at all times for excellent sound quality (portable bass!), noise cancellation, and most importantly: they never fall out of my ears.
+I have a number of other IEMs, including my older [Shure SE215s][shure215] and the cheap but surprinsgly fantastic [Tin Audio T2s][tint2].
-I also carry a pair of the renowned [Audio Technica ATH-m50x][m50x] headphones for their excellent sound quality and portability.
+I also carry a pair of the renowned [Audio Technica ATH-m50x][m50x] headphones for sound quality and portability.

 ### Photography
 As an amateur photographer, I'm shooting with a hand-me-down [Nikon D80][d80], but I always have my phone on me to snap a quick picture.